ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-2.md

 ### 2.1 Introduction

-A single physical machine gets saturated with its storage capacity as the data grows.
-Thereby comes impending need to partition your data across separate machines.
-This type of File system that manages storage of data across a network of machines is called Distributed File Systems.
+A single physical machine gets saturated with its storage capacity as data grows.
+With this growth comes the impending need to partition your data across separate machines.
+This type of File system that manages storage of data across a network of machines is called a Distributed File System.
 [HDFS](http://hortonworks.com/blog/thinking-about-the-hdfs-vs-other-storage-technologies/) is a core component of Apache Hadoop and is designed to store large files with streaming data access patterns, running on clusters of commodity hardware.
 With Hortonworks Data Platform HDP 2.2, HDFS is now expanded to support [heterogeneous storage](http://hortonworks.com/blog/heterogeneous-storage-policies-hdp-2-2/)  media within the HDFS cluster.

 ## 2.2 Goals of this module